 What are we doing?

-We believe that the law must be improved and properly enforced to ensure that all farmed animals have a quiet, painless and humane end to their lives.
+We believe that the slaughter practices and the law must be improved and properly monitored/enforced to ensure that all farmed animals have a more humane end to their lives.
 We’re working in a number of different ways to try to achieve this.

 Engaging with decision makers

-Whenever possible, RSPCA staff visit abattoirs, view the practices, and give advice on how animal welfare improvements could be made.
-Our specialist farm animals department staff also work with governments (both UK and EU), food retailers, the slaughter and farming industries to encourage changes for the better.
+RSPCA Farm Animal Department staff can visit abattoirs, view the practices, and give advice on how animal welfare improvements could be made.
+Our specialist farm animals department staff also engage with governments (both UK and EU), food retailers, the slaughter and farming industries to encourage changes for the better.

 Developing RSPCA welfare standards for farm animals